-(D-Bob makes a deal with Rudy; Rudy gets free tutoring so he can pass his classes, and has to wash D-Bob’s clothes and help him “meet girls.”
-After about 45 minutes of the film, Rudy meets Mary, and this is a good place to stop on the first class day.)
+- [Then D-Bob (who wears two watches) makes a deal with Rudy; Rudy gets free tutoring so he can pass his classes, and has to wash D-Bob’s clothes and help him “meet girls.”]

 - 7. Rudy: I’ve just blown another year of eligibility!
 This entire year’s been a waste!